seqeralabs/wave/docs/api.md

 ## Metrics APIs

-These APIs provide usage (builds and pulls) metrics of wave per ip and user.
+These APIs provide usage (builds and pulls) metrics of Wave per IP and user.
 These APIs required basic authentication, so you need to provide username and password while calling these APIs.

 All Metrics API endpoints have these three common optional query parameters: